-- "EDUCATIONAL, CULTURAL & RELIGIOUS USES" are not listed for either of the Industrial zones.
+- a) "EDUCATIONAL, CULTURAL & RELIGIOUS USES" are not listed for either of the Industrial zones.
 Would this prohibit vocational education facilities on an industrial site?
-(I support prohibiting K-12, daycare, or preschool facilities in Industrial zones.) - What is the point in including RELIGIOUS USES in this category?
-Can we eliminate mention of "Religious Uses" in this part of the Land Use element?
-(It doesn't show up there in our current LUC.)
-Remembering 1st Amendment rights, the City has little regulatory authority over "Religious Uses" beyond enforcing its own property rights on city-owned sites, and safety rules. - Urban Agriculture: I suggest allowing some "urban agriculture" on I-G and I-L sites, perhaps with a Use Permit to set appropriate conditions.
+(I support prohibiting K-12, daycare, or preschool facilities in Industrial zones.)

+c) Urban Agriculture: I suggest allowing some "urban agriculture" on I-G and I-L sites, perhaps with a Use Permit to set appropriate conditions.
 Why is urban agriculture NOT allowed on Industrial sites (I-G or I-L), especially considering what IS allowed on them, and considering that industrial factories (with large-scale industrial structures) have been allowed on Ag Exclusive land?
 Which leads to ...

-9) LU-1q State mandated housing production -- The new proposed LU-1q works well.
+22) LU-1q State mandated housing production -- The new proposed LU-1q works well.
 I like that this policy represents a City commitment to advocating for reasonable state approaches to housing production in a small city like Arcata.
 However, I suggest ending the policy statement with "... meet both state objectives and City need for housing," omitting the end of the draft sentence.
 The plan says that elsewhere.

-10) New Policy LU-6f Restoration of former tidelands.
+23) New Policy LU-6f Restoration of former tidelands.
 I'd like to propose an additional land use policy for inclusion in the Ag section of the land use element.